PashaSmurf/aws-developer-iba-course/course-flow/practise.md

 #### Deploy web application using ECS Based on Ec2 & Fargate

 1. Deploy ECS task using EC2
+   1. (You can test it via public ip address and create task directly without a service)
 2. Deploy ECS Task using Fargate

-3. Deploy using ECS Service based on Fargate
+   1. Deploy using ECS Service based on Fargate
-   Create custom VPC
+   2. Create custom VPC
-   Create ECR repo
+   3. Create ECR repo
-   Push docker image of java web application
+   4. Push docker image of java web application
-   Create an alb and target group
+   5. Create an alb and target group
-   Create ECS cluster
+   6. Create ECS cluster
-   Create task definition
+   7. Create task definition
-   Create ecs service inside cluster
+   8. Create ecs service inside cluster
-   Run 2 task
+   9. Run 2 task
-   Test it via alb dns name.
+   10. Test it via alb dns name.
-   Create route53 alias for ALB.
+   11. Create route53 alias for ALB.
-   Test it via alias
+   12. Test it via alias
+   13. Turn on CloudWatch Insight
+       1. _Note_: after cluster was created it can be done only via command line.
+[Link](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/deploy-container-insights-ECS-cluster.html)

 #### Create the same setup as above for ECS using Cloudformation